 "Medicine, engineering, astronomy, and math are as Indigenous to the Americas as the Native Peoples who practice them," says the National Museum of the American Indian website.

 Still, most Americans are probably not aware of Native contributions in these fields, nor with the scientists behind them.
-Today, Native Americans and Alaska Natives make up 0.3 percent of engineers and scientists in the U.S., although they represent 1.2 percent of the population.
+Today, Native Americans and Alaska Natives make up 0.1 percent of scientists in the U.S., although they represent 1.2 percent of the population.
 One study found that they were also underrepresented in science and engineering faculty.

 Advertisement